johnshearing/PrivateKeyVault/README.md

 Full disk encryption keeps your private keys and personal information safe in case the device is stolen.

-Easily [clone the SD card](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi) with all the encryption intact using only the Private Key Vault to do the cloning.
+Easily [clone the micro SD card](https://github.com/johnshearing/PrivateKeyVault#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi) with all the encryption intact using only the Private Key Vault to do the cloning.
 So there is never a need to put your SD card into any other device.

 Use it to: